Danish bank laundered €7bn of Russian 'blood money'

 "How can an investigation launched by Danske Bank be trusted?" it asked in an FAQ on the affair published on its website.

-"The investigations are overseen by Danske Bank's Board of Directors.
+"The investigations are overseen by Danske Bank's board of directors.
 The investigations are managed by external law firms in cooperation with leading international experts," it replied to its own question.